acmgit/minetest_poi/README.md

 If the List of POI's are in any kind corrupted, you can reload the List without a new Serverstart.

 As Admin, you can grant Privs for the Player.
-All the Points will be stored at a File in your World-Directory with the name: poi.txt

 ### /poi_validate
 Checks the List of Entrys for invalid Names or Positions.
 If found an Entry, the command deletes it.<br>